changeworld/azure-docs.ja-jp/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

   - [PCLStorage]

-便宜上、このサンプルでは [PCLStorage] ライブラリを使用していますが、Azure Mobile Apps クライアント SDK では必要ありません。
+For convenience, this sample uses the [PCLStorage] library, but it is not required by the Azure Mobile Apps client SDK.

 [PCLStorage]: https://www.nuget.org/packages/PCLStorage/

-###<a name="add-iplatform"></a>IPlatform インターフェイスを追加する
+###<a name="<a-name="add-iplatform"></a>add-iplatform-interface"></a><a name="add-iplatform"></a>Add IPlatform interface

-メインのポータブル ライブラリ プロジェクトで新しいインターフェイス `IPlatform` を作成します。これは [Xamarin.Forms DependencyService] パターンに従って、実行時に正しいプラットフォーム固有のクラスをロードします。後から、各クライアント プロジェクトでプラットフォーム固有の実装を追加します。
+Create a new interface `IPlatform` in the main portable library project.
+This follows the [Xamarin.Forms DependencyService] pattern to load the right platform-specific class at runtime.
+You will later add platform-specific implementations in each of the client projects.

-1. 次の using ステートメントを追加します。
+1. Add the following using statements:

         using Microsoft.WindowsAzure.MobileServices.Files;
         using Microsoft.WindowsAzure.MobileServices.Files.Metadata;
         using Microsoft.WindowsAzure.MobileServices.Sync;

-2. この実装を以下に置き換えます。
+2. Replace the implementation with the following:

         public interface IPlatform
         {